University of Maryland

 - 48 graduate units for graduate students

-For information on the cost of housing and dining plans available, please visit the websites of the Department of Residence Life and Dining Services.
-After you have been accepted, your directory ID and password will be emailed to you, and you will be able to request housing and sign up for a meal plan online.
+After you have been accepted for on-campus housing, your directory ID and password will be emailed to you, and you will be able to request housing and sign up for a meal plan online.

 Graduate students are required to find housing off-campus on their own.
 Off-Campus Housing Services has listings for housing seekers.